JacksonHagood/CPP_Basics/16_Class_Templates/class_templates.md

 # Class Templates

 Like functions, classes can be templated in C++.
-This allows for a class definition, that is written once, to be compatiable with multiple types.
+This allows for a class definition, that is written once, to be compatible with multiple types.
 One commonly used example is the `vector` class.

 ## Example